 What are fun foods?
 These are the fried things, the chips, sugary cereals, cookies, cake, ice cream, candy, chocolate, highly refined carbohydrates/starches (think Wonderbread, etc).

-By offering these foods in a frequent fashion, your gymnast will learn that they are not “off limits” and thus there is no need to “eat all the food” due to FOMO and scarcity.
+By offering these foods in a frequent fashion, your gymnast will learn that they are not “off limits”.
+Therefore there is no need to “eat all the food” due to FOMO and scarcity.

 The same feelings can happen to us and our gymnasts with food.
 When you don’t allow them to have sugar or put a lot of “conditions” on these foods (making it a HUGE deal, aka calling it “junk food” or “cheat foods”, etc), they are primed to overeat them when they finally get the chance.
 Or, they’ll start sneaking these foods when you’re not looking, especially at friend’s houses or school.

-Oh man, nothing makes my blood boil more than when I hear gym parents commenting about other gymnasts bodies in comparison to their gymnast’s.
+Oh man, nothing makes my blood boil more than when I hear gym parents comparing their gymnast to other gymnasts’ bodies.
 First off, not your place.
 Secondly, you have NO idea what someone is going through based on their body.
 The gymnast who’s recently “slimmed down” and “looks so good” could easily be in the throws of a deadly eating disorder.
-Likewise, the gymnast who came back a little heavier after the COVID-quarantine could be struggling with emotional eating, anxiety, etc OR she may just have a bigger body which is 100% fine.
+Likewise, the gymnast who came back a little heavier after the COVID-quarantine could be struggling with emotional eating, anxiety, etc. OR she may just have a bigger body which is 100% fine.
+There is no one size that will guarantee a gymnast is confident in her body.
 Our view of the gymnast body is so warped due to many of them being stunted with delayed puberty due to years of chronic malnutrition i.e. underfueling (RED-S).

 Also, don’t compare your gymnast to her siblings.
 Her body is going to be different as a gymnast.
 She has a lot of muscle due to the incredible demands of the sport which provides a very different body composition than a sibling that isn’t as athletic.
 Undoubtedly, your gymnast looks more like one of her parents than the other, and often one parent has a bigger build than the other.
 She didn’t get to choose her body type nor did you, so no need to compare something that isn’t her control.